 - Employees must be allowed to opt out of the new pension scheme.

 The new pension rules will place a legal obligation upon employers to automatically enrol their employees into a company scheme and make contributions into the fund.
-The rules have been brought about to encourage the estimated eight million workers to save for retirement.
+The rules have been brought about to encourage workers to save for retirement.

-- Employers will need to decide what type of pension arrangement they plan to implement in 2012, either NEST or an existing qualifying scheme.
+- Employers will need to decide what type of pension arrangement they plan to implement, either NEST or an existing qualifying scheme.